maroskukan/linux-cookbook/README.md

 # Query a list of configuration file paths for package
 rpm -qc yum

-# Query database for file to determine the source package
+# Query file to determine the source package
 rpm -qf /bin/bash

 # Query for features that a package provides